elainechan/chekhov/README.md

 	- [ ] Each worker has 3 buffer hours daily (180 minutes)

 ## Nice to have
-- [ ] Priority should fluctuate proportional to idle time
+- [ ] Priority should increase as idle time increases

 - [ ] Schedule should refresh daily during off hours

 ## What if